MarcinCzernek/MarcinCzernek/README.md

-### Hello my name is Marcin and I am graduate informatics student with speciality in programming.
+### Hello, my name is Marcin and I am graduate informatics student with speciality in programming.

 I love creating.
 I am writing a frontend projects and also backend in PHP.
 Currently learning React, mastering frontend technologies and looking for a job in web dev.
 <!--I like listen to music of singers France Gall, Francoise Hardy, Nancy Siantra and Julie London -->